soapboxfork/OmbudsCore/src/ombcli/README.md

 [instructions](https://github.com/go-qml/qml#requirements-on-ubuntu)

 Since this was developed on QtQuick 5.4 and Ubuntu 14.04 support only reaches QtQuick 5.2.
 Compiling may not work...

+## Note

+When building for distrobution remember to reset the qrc:// urls and use go generate.